BruceSteers/GForm/Readme.md

 script to be able to control the GUI.
 (There's a help file on pipe basics) Messages come in the form of name|text or name|text|value depending on the calling object

 There are various examples.
-Simple, Medium and advanced.
+Simple, Medium and advanced.<br>
 The simple pipe example greates a GUI and simply listens for events, making the script react in various ways.
 The medium example is more complex in that as well as a pipe being read by the script monitoring messages from the GUI the script is also sending messages back to the GUI to alter objects.